SergeySolovyenko/docker_redmine_passenger/README.md

 # docker_redmine_passenger
 - Docker-compose for quick setup redmine service with https access and time_logger and kanban plugins (ssl certificate required)

-- Uses Postgres 10 container to store data (tested only with this container)
+- Uses official postgres:10 container to store data and redmine:4.2.1-passenger for redmine app (tested only with this container)

 <<<<<<<<<<<<<<-------Instalation------->>>>>>>>>>>>>>
 1. Download to /